 It’s normal for problems to arise in every team.
-As a team builder, you should be able to recognize potential issues before they snowball into bigger and serious problems.
+As a team builder, you should be able to recognize potential issues before they snowball into bigger and more serious problems.

 You should be able to remain calm during a conflict and study the situation in its entirety before reaching any consensus.
-You must be an active listener who is unbiased and open for discussion if you wish to solve issues – without making them any worse.
+You must be an active listener who is unbiased and open to discussion if you wish to solve issues – without making them any worse.

 Your problem-solving skills determine how well your team can work together in times of disagreements, which is why it is an indispensable team-building skill.

 You know that you cannot handle all the work in a group alone.
 That’s why, as a team builder, it is your job to delegate work.
 This way, everyone is responsible.

 To be a good delegator you must create achievable goals, assign tasks according to members’ expertise, and communicate well.

 Delegation is an important team-building skill that decides how efficiently you can achieve results.
 You will have no haters if you are a good delegator!

 5. Organizational Skills